__________________________________________________

 Matilda

-t her for everything but with "the Trunchbull"!
+Matilda is a genius who not only has to deal with loud, obnoxious, idiot parents who scapegoat her for everything but with "the Trunchbull"!
 "The Trunchbull" is actually Miss Trunchbull the ex-Olympic hammer-thrower, Head Mistress of Matilda's school who has terrorized generations of students and teachers.
 When "the Trunchbull" goes after Miss Honey, the one teacher, the one person, who supports and believes in Matilda, our heroine decides it's time to fight back.
 Her parents and "the Trunchbull" don't stand a chance!

-here to see a lesson idea for this.
+Matilda makes a great mentor text for building character and using descriptive words.
+Click here to see a lesson idea for this.
 There was also a movie based on this book, which you could choose to compare and contrast with students.

 ________________________________________________